WatterAH/Edukatec/README.md

 Simplify evaluation and administrative tasks of a kindergarten - EJS, Node.js
 # Database MySQL
     create database users
+go to routes/server/middlewares/database.js
-db.js and configure your database passwords by changing
+and configure your database passwords by changing the var "Data"
 # Running the server
     npm start
 # Initialize Database